Want to help out Pocketables and our audience? Good! Let’s continue.

 How much are you paying?

 Doesn’t matter, we’re not accepting money for guest posts.
 Unless it’s a lot.
 You know I’ll totally take a lot of money for one post.
 Like a lot.
+You can make an offer, we’ve currently never accepted one.

 What have you written?